TheLab-ms/website-makers/pages/legal/Rules.md

 Lifetime               | No longer offered   | These members paid $1000 prior to 12/31/2015.

-Those members who signed up for a recurring payment plan prior to 12/31/2015 are considered plank holders and lock in their membership dues amount at $20/Mo or $200/Yr for as long as they keep their membership current.
+Those members who signed up for a recurring payment plan prior to 12/31/2015 are considered plank holders and locked in their membership dues amount at $20/Mo or $200/Yr for as long as they keep their membership current.